JessieCasey/Chat-Application/README.md

 ![alt text](./imgs/adminBoard.png)
 ![alt text](./imgs/messages.png)

 Furthermore, you are able to ban users or to unban them.
-In the case of it the user would see the next, if he tries to enter to any endpoints.
+In case a user is banned and they try to enter any endpoints, they will see the next (screenshot below).
-GlobalHandler can catch the error and redirect to the page with error description.
-(Admin cannot be banned)
+GlobalHandler can catch that user is banned and redirect to the page with error description.
+(Also, Admin cannot be banned)

 ![alt text](./imgs/banned.png)